mabry1985/animal-shelter-api/README.md

 ## Description

-_This is an API I built for my independent project for Rails at Epicodus._
+_This is an API I built for my independent project for Rails at Epicodus.
+It's for a fictional animal shelter and is a database of the dogs and cats available at the shelter._

 ## Endpoints